Independent Visitors

 • An Independent Visitor ('IV') is a volunteer who specifically supports a child or young person living in care.
 This could be foster care or a residential children's home.

 • The role is unique and unlike any of the other support offered to children in care.
-Whereas social workers, foster parents and living arrangements for children can change, the IV endeavours to remain consistent.
+Whereas social workers, foster parents and living arrangements for children can change, the IV should be a consistent and reliable figure.

 • You need to be 21+ to apply.
 We welcome enquiries and applications from people of all backgrounds.